Neil Hamilton (politician): Cash-for-questions

-On 20 October 1994, The Guardian published an article which claimed that Hamilton and another minister, Tim Smith, had received money, in the form of cash in brown envelopes.
+On 20 October 1994, The Guardian published an article which claimed that Hamilton and another MP, Tim Smith, had received money, in the form of cash in brown envelopes.
 It claimed the money was paid to the men by Mohamed Al-Fayed, the owner of Harrods.
 In return, the men were to ask questions on behalf of Al-Fayed in the House of Commons.
 Smith admitted his guilt and resigned immediately.
 Hamilton claimed innocence but was forced to resign five days later, on 25 October 1994.

 Libel action against The Guardian

 Hamilton brought legal action for libel against The Guardian.
 Hamilton joined Ian Greer, a parliamentary lobbyist, as a co-plaintiff.
 In the process, the Bill of Rights 1689 was amended by the Defamation Act 1996 to allow statements made in Parliament to be questioned in court.

 On 30 September 1996, the day before the start of the trial, Hamilton and Greer settled, citing a conflict of interest and lack of funds.
 The Guardian greeted the Hamilton collapse with the headline "A Liar and a Cheat".
 Alan Rusbridger, editor of The Guardian, said: "The decision by Neil Hamilton and Ian Greer must be one of the most astonishing legal cave-ins in the history of the law of libel" and called for the issues to be examined by Sir Gordon Downey, the Parliamentary Commissioner for Standards, and the Inland Revenue.

 They each paid £7,500 towards the paper's legal costs.
 All the "cash-for-questions" evidence was sent to Sir Gordon Downey, the Parliamentary Commissioner for Standards.
-On 1 October 1996, Hamilton appeared on the evening television program, Newsnight, and engaged in a live debate with Alan Rusbridger, the editor of The Guardian.
+On 1 October 1996, Hamilton appeared on the evening television programme Newsnight, and engaged in a live debate with Rusbridger.